 Judging.
 The prize judge will select the prize winner, also anonymously, from the entries selected for the Montreal Prize Global Anthology.

-Sub-editing.
-In the case that the Montreal Prize decides that too many entries have been entered for the editors to assess, the entries will be screened by sub-editors selected by the Montreal Prize in order to reduce the number of entries to a number that the editors have agreed to assess.
+Pre-editing.
+In the case that the Montreal Prize decides that too many entries have been entered for the editors to assess, the entries will be screened by filter-editors selected by the Montreal Prize to reduce the number of entries to a number that the editors have agreed to assess.

 Correspondence.
 No editorial feedback will be provided to Entrants.
 No correspondence will be entered into with an Entrant regarding the selection process.